Felony & Misdemeanor Defense in Fort Collins

 Learn How Roselle & Breitigam, P.C.
 Can Protect You During a Free Consultation

-When you’ve been arrested, trust our firm for help.
+When you’ve been arrested, trust our Fort Collins misdemeanor & felony attorneys for help.
 We proudly serve clients in Larimer, Weld, and Routt counties, including those in Fort Collins, Windsor, Greeley, Loveland, and Steamboat Springs.
 If your circumstances will not allow you to come to the law firm, we will come to you.

 Over 3,000 Cases Successfully Handled